FullGC/FullGC.github.io/_posts/2017-11-17-How-to-tune-Akka-to-get-the-most-from-your-Actor-based-system-Part-1.md

 The old Java 5 executor for asynchronous task execution can still fit in some cases and without the Fork-Join overhead.

-While Fork-Join breaks the task for you, if you know how to break the task yourself, then your code should be already built as a minimal task, executed by a single thread, which fits a thread-pool-executor.
+While Fork-Join breaks the task for you, if you know how to break the task yourself then your code should be already built as a minimal task, executed by a single thread, which fits a thread-pool-executor.

 The thread-pool executor is used by Akka Dispatcher and PinnedDispatcher.

-Dispatcher allows you to define ‘min’, ‘max’ and increase ‘factor’ / ‘fixed’ size for your thread pool.
+**Dispatcher** allows you to define ‘min’, ‘max’ and increase ‘factor’ / ‘fixed’ size for your thread pool.

-Thread-pool executor is used by akka Dispatcher and PinnedDispatcher.

-**Dispatcher** let you define min, max and increase factor / fixed size for your threadpool.

 ````
 my-dispatcher {